1984 United States presidential election in Nevada

 A dramatic shift came with Reagan's candidacy, however, as, in 1980, Nevada gave Reagan nearly as high a vote share as it had given Nixon in his 1972 landslide.
 Reagan improved his vote share still further in 1984.
 He carried every county in the state, including the largest county, Clark County (home to Las Vegas), which had typically voted Democratic from its founding in 1909 through 1976.
 Not only did he carry Clark, but he got a higher vote share in it than he did nationally, becoming the first nominee of either party to crack 60% in the county since 1964.
 He also won over two-thirds of the vote in the state's second population center, more typically Republican Washoe County (Reno).
-Only in rural and sparsely-settled White Pine County did Reagan fall below 60%, and even here he won by double digits.
+Only in rural and sparsely settled White Pine County did Reagan fall below 60%, and even here he won by double digits.
 In eleven counties (including the state's third-largest county equivalent, Carson City), Reagan broke 70%.

-Nevada would remain strongly Republican in 1988, but thereafter, it would return to being a more competitive state, as Clark County returned to the Democratic fold in 1992 (and has, as of 2020, never voted Republican again).
+Nevada would remain strongly Republican in 1988, but thereafter, it would return to being a more competitive state, as Clark County returned to the Democratic fold in 1992 (and has, as of 2024, never voted Republican again).
 Bill Clinton won it twice, but by narrow margins; but George W. Bush also won it only by narrow margins in his two elections.
-No nominee of either party has received as high a vote share in the state as Reagan, as of 2020.
+No nominee of either party has received as high a vote share in the state as Reagan, as of 2024.
+This was the only time that a Republican presidential candidate won two terms by carrying all counties in Nevada in both instances.

-Democratic platform

-Walter Mondale accepted the Democratic nomination for presidency after pulling narrowly ahead of Senator Gary Hart of Colorado and Rev. Jesse Jackson of Illinois - his main contenders during what would be a very contentious Democratic primary.
-During the campaign, Mondale was vocal about reduction of government spending, and, in particular, was vocal against heightened military spending on the nuclear arms race against the Soviet Union, which was reaching its peak on both sides in the early 1980s.

-Taking a (what was becoming the traditional liberal) stance on the social issues of the day, Mondale advocated for gun control, the right to choose regarding abortion, and strongly opposed the repeal of laws regarding institutionalized prayer in public schools.
-He also criticized Reagan for his economic marginalization of the poor, stating that Reagan's reelection campaign was "a happy talk campaign," not focused on the real issues at hand.

-A very significant political move during this election: the Democratic Party nominated Representative Geraldine Ferraro to run with Mondale as Vice-President.
-Ferraro is the first female candidate to receive such a nomination in United States history.
-She said in an interview at the 1984 Democratic National Convention that this action "opened a door which will never be closed again," speaking to the role of women in politics.